Construction Bachelor of Science

 • Dedicated faculty: Faculty are "scholar-practitioners" with industry experience as well as academic credentials.

-• Award-winning projects: Students regularly compete in the DBIA National Student Design-Build Competition, placing first in the Southeast Region (2015-16 and 2018-19).
+• Award-winning projects: Students regularly compete in the DBIA National Student Design-Build Competition, placing first nationally in 2019.

 • Hands-on experience: Apply your knowledge to real-world situations through co-ops and internships with industry partners, and participate in active construction site and field trips.